- Nar Valley Federation of Church Academies»

-We all enjoy listening to music every day as we enter and leave our assemblies, we have singing assemblies each week, we sing as much as possible in class - especially in our early year’s classrooms - and of course we undertake a range of music lessons in class, as well as offering peripatetic violin lessons to those children/parents that wish to take this option.
+We all enjoy listening to music every day as we enter and leave our daily collective worship as well as singing during each worship.
+We also sing as much as possible in class - especially in our early year’s classrooms - and of course we undertake a range of music units, as well as offering peripatetic music lessons to those children/parents that wish to take this option (ukelele, violin etc.)

-As a school we a have a range of resources at each site and have full access to "music express online" as a teaching tool.
+As a Federation we a have a range of resources/instruments at each site - that can be shared as needed.

 In the words of a very famous song..."music makes the world go round"...and it definitely brightens our lives here in the Nar Valley.